 5. Tinder: best for quick and easy setup

 Tinder is most widely known for being an app, but it’s also available online.
 Tinder lets users swipe on other user profiles: left to pass and right if you’re interested.
-Tinder's unforgiving approach has made it one of the most popular dating sites available right now and it almost feels like a game while you're doing it.
+Tinder's simple and unforgiving approach has made it one of the most popular dating sites available right now and it almost feels like a game while you're doing it.

 Using Tinder is free but you can upgrade to Tinder Plus or Tinder Gold if you want extra features like unlimited re-dos on profiles you’ve passed up and increasing your visibility on the app.
 Tinder is for brief encounters as well as those looking for their soulmate.
 The key to successful online dating is being honest about what you want.